All SCBWI leaders in the Australia East region are unpaid volunteers.

 Deborah trained as a teacher before becoming writer/producer of a national children’s TV show at Network TEN.
 She then went to Africa where she was harassed by monkeys, was caught in a desert sandstorm and thrown in jail twice.
 Since then, she’s become an internationally published and awarded author of 28 books including her climate change trilogy, Grimsdon, New City and Final Storm.
 The Stupendously Spectacular Spelling Bee and The Most Marvellous Spelling Bee Mystery were inspired by her grade 4 teacher.
 Her latest books are the CBCA Notable picture book, Bear in Space illustrated by Marjorie Crosby-Fairall, and The Book of Wondrous Possibilities, which is her love letter to booksellers and librarians and how they save us when we feel lost.
 Deb’s won awards for her work but mostly hopes to be as brave as her characters. deborahabela.com

 Marjorie Crosby-Fairall has illustrated over twenty children’s books and has been published internationally.
 Her books appear on the Premier’s Reading Challenge lists and have been shortlisted and won awards, including the Children’s Book Council of Australia (CBCA) Eve Pownall Award for her first picture book.
 Her recent picture books include the 2023 CBCA Notable Summer Blue with Trudie Trewin and the 2021 CBCA Notable Bear in Space with Deborah Abela.
 Dinosaur Dads with Lesley Gibbes was Shortlisted for the 2022 Speech Pathology Award.
-She is the 2022 recipient of the SCBWI Don Freeman Illustration Award and the SCBWI Work of Outstanding Progress Award for a work-in-progress. crosby-fairall.com
+She was the 2022 recipient of the SCBWI Don Freeman Illustration Award and the SCBWI Work of Outstanding Progress Award for a work-in-progress for a picture book that will now be published in 2025. crosby-fairall.com

 Margaret is an author, co-author and editor of over 50 books for children and teachers including fiction, non-fiction and picture books.
 She was born in Scotland and lives in Sydney, Australia with her husband, John.
 She is a mother of two and has worked as a teacher, special needs teacher and teacher-librarian.
 Her picture book Jellybean Goes to School and non-fiction titles Australia’s Deadly and Dangerous Animals and Plants and Australia’s Critically Endangered Animals are on the NSW Premier’s Reading List.